Summer in the garden at Greys Court

 Some soft fruits harvested in these months also go to the house team for them to make jam, which you may see happening in the kitchen of the house, and be able to enjoy the delightful scents this creates.

 Many of the flowers blooming in the kitchen gardens in July & August are edible.
 These include chives, nasturtiums and violas.
 As well as being edible, they also help protect other plants around them, chives help deter greenfly and nasturtiums divert blackfly away from the beans.

 The planting in the pink and purple border is closely following original plans drawn up for it around 30 years ago.
 During July & August you can see hardy geraniums bursting into bloom.

-The border backed by the 12th century wall contains modern roses, hydrangeas and alliums.
+The border backed by our newly restored 12th century wall contains modern roses, hydrangeas and alliums.
 These create a variety of colour as they bloom throughout these months.

 There are always jobs to do in the garden.
 Some of the things you may spot the team during these months include regularly dead-heading to help plants continually flower; drying harvested garlic, onions and shallots; starting to lift main crop potatoes and picking early-maturing apples.